fadlyian/diger/README.md

 # Build the frontend assets for production using the following command
 $ npm run build

-# Develop or run a MigleFood project in development mode
+# Develop or run a Diger project in development mode
 $ npm run dev

 # Start the development server